Sturzkampfgeschwader 77: Crimea and Second Kharkov

-Over the winter 1941/42, StG 77 remained in the south.
+Over the winter of 1941/42, StG 77 remained in the south.
 Luftflotte 4 set up Sonderstab Krim (Special Staff Crimea) commanded by Robert Ritter von Greim.
 StG 77 was attached to this temporary command.
 The objective was to support the German 11th army in the conquest of the Crimea.
 KG 51 and KG 27 were also attached to the command which rushed to the Kerch peninsula, when, on 26 December 1941, the Soviet 44th Army landed at Feodosiya.

 On 4 January 1942, the Black Sea Fleet put another battalion of marines ashore at Yevpatoria, on the west side of the Crimea.
 StG 77 eliminated the threat and the marines capitulated within a week.
 StG 77 combined with KG 27 and KG 51 to close the beachhead to Soviet reinforcements.
 On 5 January the ships Nogin and Zyryanin were sunk and two were damaged.
 Of note, after the capitulation of the Soviet battalion of marines at Yevpatoria, 1,300 of the local population were murdered, by German forces on 12 January; "1,300 partisans were executed" as the High Command diary put it.

 On the first day of March third group claimed 13 tanks and three vehicles in anti-tank operations.
 III./StG 77 attacked the Parpach Line, near Kerch on 24 February 1942, targeting artillery positions.
 Five days later in 40 sorties and claimed 20 tanks damaged or destroyed.
 On 2 and 3 March it inflicted further damage to armour and transport.
 On the Donets front, II./StG 77 lost 6.
 Staffel commanding officer Hermann Ruppert, who had flown with success against the Black Sea Fleet, when he was killed by Soviet fighters.
 On 10 March, apparently with the assistance of Soviet civilians collaborating with the Wehrmacht, partisans destroyed three Ju 87s.

 Soviet fighter forces were weak but the anti-aircraft fire of the Black Sea Fleet disrupted bombing accuracy.
 The Battle of the Kerch Peninsula lasted until May 1942.
 StG 77's notable success was III./StG 77s attack on the ChF VVS 36th Aviation Repair Shop in Kruglaya Bay near Sevastopol which killed the commander on chief of the VVS-ChF, Major General Nikolay Ostryakov and his deputy F.G.
 Korobkov on 25 April.